Test in production without watermarks.

 With IronXL, you can save or export data in different formats like XLS and XLSX, CSV data and TSV, JSON, XML and HTML, Binary and Byte Array.
 It also boasts strong workbook security features such as adding permissions & passwords and allows you to edit the workbook metadata.

-To use IronXL in exporting data from datatable to Excel file in C#, we need the following components to be installed on local computer.
+To use IronXL in exporting data from DataTable to Excel file in C#, we need the following components to be installed on a local computer.
 Let's have a look at them one by one.

 Now, choose your project type.
 In our example, we will be creating a Console App.